Comfort & Adventure

 Landmarks potentially visited on Antarctic Express Fly & Sail

-NOTE: Important note on fly-cruise itineraries: Flying to Antarctica is the fastest way to reach the White Continent, avoiding an outbound crossing of the Drake Passage.
-However, flights between Patagonia and Antarctica are more weather dependent than voyages travelling entirely by ship.
-To operate safely, charter flight schedules may be adjusted, delayed or occasionally brought forward at short notice in response to weather conditions.
-In rare cases, flights may be significantly disrupted or cancelled.
-For this reason, we strongly recommend allowing flexibility in your onward travel plans and building in time buffers before international flights or important commitments after your expedition.
-Operators work hard to minimise disruption and have robust operational processes and guest support in place to help manage delays.
-However, Antarctic travel always depends on weather, and no fly-cruise itinerary can be guaranteed.
+NOTE: Flying is the fastest way to to reach Antarctica, avoiding an outbound crossing of the Drake Passage.
+However, flights are more weather dependent than travelling by ship.
+For safety, flight schedules may be delayed or brought forward at short notice or, in rare cases, cancelled.
+We recommend factoring in additional time before international flights or any plans after your expedition.
+Operators work hard to minimise disruption and have robust processes and guest support to manage delays, however, Antarctic travel always depends on weather, and no fly-cruise itinerary can be 100% guaranteed.

 Questions about this Voyage?